dhughes/tiy-java-crash-course/Crash Course.md

 With a small change to our main method too, we can demonstrate this feature working:

-<iframe src='https://glot.io/snippets/egqczemq0h/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqczemq0h/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 When run, this code will output: